swissi2000/Test/docs/safeRetracts.md

-# XY-Position at End of Job
+# Save Retract Position

 ![](/images/pp013.PNG)

 ## Description
-This Property allows to modify the X and Y-Axis return position at the end of a job.
+This Property allows to specify the Retract Position of the Z Axis.

 Possible options are: